erko-1/Polymer-Modeling/README.md

 last update 17.04.2025, 14:06

-Monte-Carlo-Simulation of duble ring polymer, with calculation of angle between COMs, energy, correlation time, gyration radia and probability analysis.
+Monte-Carlo-Simulation of duble and single ring polymer, with calculation of angle between COMs, energy, topological parameters, gyration radia and probability analysis.